FFmpeg/FFV1/ffv1.md

 - one column of `Samples` to the right of the coded slice is assumed as identical to the `Samples` of the rightmost column of the coded slice
 - an additional column of `Samples` to the left of the coded slice and two rows of `Samples` above the coded slice are assumed to be `0`

-The following table depicts a slice of 9 `Samples` `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.
+[@figureAssumedBorder] depicts a slice of 9 `Samples` `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.

 ```
 +---+---+---+---+---+---+---+---+